dfb5865/ZillowCompare/README.md

 ### TO-DO:
 * Add features that require a database (to demonstrate my database skills)
 * Input validation for the home search form
-* Ensure that the home details are always displayed next to each other (different image sizes causes issues)
+* Ensure that the home details are always displayed next to each other (different image sizes cause issues)
 * Handle xml2js parsing errors on the server
 * Clean up some of the frontend code